 As discussed above, although the likelihood of encountering prehistoric and/or historic-period archaeological deposits is low, there remains the possibility that Project-related ground disturbance, which could extend to depths of 35 feet below ground disturbance, could encounter archaeological deposits that qualify as historical resources or unique archaeological resources.
 If such resources were encountered, the Proposed Project would have a potentially significant impact on those resources.
-Given the proximity of other cumulative projects and the sensitivity for encountering such resources, the Project could contribute to cumulative impacts.
-Based on the above considerations, the Proposed Project, in conjunction with cumulative development within the Project vicinity, implementation of the Proposed Project could result in cumulatively considerable impacts to historical resources.
+Given the proximity of other cumulative projects and the sensitivity for encountering such resources, the Proposed Project could contribute to cumulative impacts.
+Based on the above considerations, the Proposed Project, in conjunction with cumulative development within the project vicinity, implementation of the Proposed Project could result in cumulatively considerable impacts to historical resources.
 Therefore, the cumulative impact would be potentially significant.

-Level of Significance After Mitigation: Mitigation Measure 3.4-5 would ensure that archaeological monitoring would discover unanticipated archaeological resources that qualify as historical resources, during construction, that will be identified, evaluated and treated promptly before they can be damaged or destroyed during construction, and reducing significant Project-level impacts on archaeological resources that are historical resources under CEQA.
-Therefore, with mitigation, the Proposed Project, considered together with other cumulative projects, would have a less than significant cumulative impact on archaeological resources.
+Level of Significance After Mitigation: Mitigation Measure 3.4-5 would ensure that archaeological monitoring would discover unanticipated archaeological resources that qualify as historical resources, during construction, that will be identified, evaluated and treated promptly before they can be damaged or destroyed during construction, and reducing significant project-level impacts on archaeological resources that are historical resources under CEQA.
+Therefore, with mitigation, the Proposed Project would not have a considerable contribution to a cumulative impact on archaeological resources and would be considered less than significant.

-Impact 3.4-6: Construction of the Proposed Project, in conjunction with construction of other cumulative development, could have the potential to contribute to cumulative impacts on archaeological resources.
+Impact 3.4-6: Construction of the Proposed Project, in conjunction with construction of other cumulative projects, could have the potential to contribute to cumulative impacts on archaeological resources.
 (Less than Significant with Mitigation)

-The cumulative context for archaeological resources, which may also be historical resources under CEQA, is within 0.5-mile of the Project Site, which includes areas within the fully urbanized City of Inglewood and other urbanized areas.
+The cumulative context for archaeological resources, which may also be historical resources under CEQA, is within 0.5 miles of the Project Site, which includes areas within the fully urbanized City of Inglewood and other urbanized areas.
 Within these areas, the context has been defined by the known archaeological resources or level of archaeological sensitivity in the area.
-The site and its vicinity were developed around the turn of the century, and there are no known historic archaeological sites within a 0.5-mile of the Project Site.
+The site and its vicinity were developed around the turn of the century, and there are no known historic archaeological sites within a 0.5 miles of the Project Site.
 However, unknown, subsurface, historic or archaeological resources, some of which may be historical resources under CEQA, could be preserved under the surface of vacant land or under the current development.
 As such, development in these areas could have a potentially significant cumulative impact to archaeological resources.
 While the Project Site is not known to contain archaeological resources, it is possible that the Project Site could contain previously undiscovered archaeological resources.

 The Proposed Project could have a cumulatively considerable contribution to the loss of archaeological resources, and the impact would be potentially significant.

-Level of Significance After Mitigation: Mitigation Measure 3.4-6 would ensure that archaeological monitoring would discover unanticipated archaeological resources, during construction, that will be identified, evaluated and treated promptly before they can be damaged or destroyed during construction, and reducing significant Project-level impacts on archaeological resources that are historical resources under CEQA.
-Therefore, with mitigation, the Proposed Project, considered together with other cumulative projects, would have a less than significant cumulative impact on archaeological resources.
+Level of Significance After Mitigation: Mitigation Measure 3.4-6 would ensure that archaeological monitoring would discover unanticipated archaeological resources, during construction, that will be identified, evaluated and treated promptly before they can be damaged or destroyed during construction, and reducing significant project-level impacts on archaeological resources that are historical resources under CEQA.
+Therefore, with mitigation, the Proposed Project would not have a considerable contribution to a cumulative impact on archaeological resources and would be considered less than significant.

-Impact 3.4-7: Construction of the Proposed Project, in conjunction with construction of other cumulative development, could have the potential to contribute to cumulative impacts on the significance of a Tribal Cultural Resource, defined in Public Resources Code Section 21074.
+Impact 3.4-7: Construction of the Proposed Project, in conjunction with construction of other cumulative development, could have the potential to contribute to cumulative impacts on the significance of a Tribal Cultural Resource, defined in Public Resources Code section 21074.
 (Less than Significant with Mitigation)